Create Guide

 Status

-Pending, In Progress, Completed, or Cancelled.
+Initiated, In Progress, Completed, or Canceled.
 Only completed runs affect inventory.

 Initiation Date